 - Much lower costs than nearshoring.

-- Different time zones and greater distance can be detrimental to projects that require close and frequent collaboration.
+- Different time zones and greater distances can harm projects requiring close and frequent collaboration.

 - Different languages and larger cultural differences can also make collaboration challenging.